-- It is each student's responsibility to make responsible decisions about attending all classes on a regular basis. - It is each student's responsibility to monitor their own attendance and speak with their teachers if there are any questions about attendance records. - When returning from an absence, the student presents to the Main Office a note of explanation from the parent/guardian and the reason for the absence. - The student must obtain and make up class work missed due to absences.
+- It is each student's responsibility to make responsible decisions about attending all classes on a regular basis. - Monitor their own attendance and speak with their teachers if there are any questions about attendance records. - When returning from an absence, the student presents a note of explanation from the parent/guardian and the reason for the absence to the Main Office. - The student must obtain and make-up class work missed due to absences.
 It is the student's responsibility to see their teachers to obtain missed work.